Leanna97/TSINR/Additional_results.md

 We use the synthetic data from DCdetector, which has univariate time series with different types of anomalies, including the point-wise anomaly (global point and contextual point anomalies) and patternwise anomalies (shapelet, seasonal, and trend anomalies).
-It can be seen that TSINR can robustly detect various anomalies better from normal points with relatively higher anomaly scores.
+It can be seen that TSINR can robustly detect various anomalies from normal points with relatively high anomaly scores.

 <p align="center">
 <img src=./plot/anomalies_plot.png width="1000" height="350"/>